 Some of the most common medicinal mushrooms in mushroom tea and mushroom coffee are:

 Mushroom coffee is said to be less acidic and have less caffeine compared to regular coffee.
 A cup of mushroom coffee typically has around half of the caffeine content of a regular cup of joe.

-To make this chaga mushroom tea recipe, you can use either whole chaga mushroom chunks (roughly 10 grams).
-Or you can grind the chunks into powder using a coffee grinder and use about 2 teaspoons of the chaga powder.
-Either way, this is an easy beverage you can make at home to obtain some chaga tea benefits!
+To make this chaga mushroom tea recipe, you can use either whole chaga mushroom chunks (roughly 10 grams) or grind the chunks into powder using a coffee grinder and about two teaspoons of the chaga powder.
+Either way, this is an easy beverage you can make at home.

-If you have any questions or concerns, always speak to a health professional about the best dosage of chaga for you.
+If you have any questions or concerns, always speak to a health professional about the best dosage for you.

 - People have used chaga mushrooms traditionally for centuries in Russia and Northern European countries.

-- To date, researchers have conducted the majority of chaga mushroom studies using animal subjects or human cells.
-Hopefully, research with human subjects will become more common to demonstrate chaga mushroom health benefits.
+- To date, researchers have conducted the majority of studies on this mushroom using animal subjects or human cells.
+Hopefully, research with human subjects will become more common to demonstrate the mushroom’s health benefits.

-- Mushroom coffee or mushroom tea is a great, easy way to incorporate a moderate amount of chaga mushrooms into your diet.
+- Mushroom coffee or mushroom tea is a great, easy way to incorporate a moderate amount of these mushrooms into your diet.

-- Drinking coffee that contains mushrooms may sound really strange, but drinkers actually say chaga coffee tastes great and gives them more balanced energy.
+- Drinking coffee that contains mushrooms may sound really strange, but drinkers actually say mushroom coffee tastes great and gives them more balanced energy.

 - A homemade chaga tea recipe will definitely give you more of the mushroom flavor (compared to coffee) and is so easy to make.